-We pick the other 55% up wholesale.
+We also buy seed from wholesale companies.
 Of this, about 1% is from Canada and 2% is organic seed imported from Israel.
 The rest is from the U.S. companies, though some of our wholesalers buy seed from outside the U.S.

 Where do your seeds grow well?

 We choose our variety selection based on what does well in the Mid-Atlantic and Southeast.
 They generally will also do pretty well in the Midwest (some of our seed growers are located there!)
 If you live in the Deep South, look for pepper and tomato varieties with good disease resistance, and for southern peas that are vining types.
 If you live in the Northeast, North, or Pacific NW, when looking for summer crops like tomatoes, peppers, eggplants, melons, peanuts, and okra, choose ones with early maturity dates (listed at the beginning of the variety descriptions).
 In the Pacific NW, some especially heat-loving crops like cotton, okra, and roselle don't grow well.
 In Hawaii, growing conditions vary so much - there are so many different micro-climates - that it's impossible for us to guess what will do well.
 If you live in Hawaii, we suggest asking your neighbors what varieties do well for them.

 73% of our varieties, as of the 2014 catalog.
 This percentage has been slowly increasing over time.
 We're carrying more organic seed all the time, but there are many varieties that we just can't get organically right now.
 Certified organic varieties are marked with the green "OG" symbol.
 Since certified organic farmers must plant certified organic seeds when available, we prioritize offering USDA certified organic seed for varieties that are particularly well-suited to market gardeners.